 Dinner at the Mekong River Bank

-It’s no surprise that the closer you come to the Mekong River Promenade the more businesses you will find and that includes not only girly bars and happy ending massage salons but obviously also plenty of scenic restaurants with splendid views of the Mekong.
-It’s one of the quintessential experiences in Nong Khai to enjoy a sunset dinner with your friend (or date) – preferably a fresh Bla Pao Fish (ปลาเผา) from the river or some Lao style Lab Moo (ลาบหมู).
+It’s no surprise that the closer you come to the Mekong River Promenade the more businesses you will find and that includes not only girly bars and happy ending massage salons, but obviously also plenty of scenic restaurants with splendid views of the Mekong.
+It’s one of the quintessential experiences in Nong Khai to enjoy a sunset dinner with your friend (or date) – preferably a fresh grilled fish (Pla Pao, ปลาเผา) from the river or some Lao style Lab Moo (ลาบหมู).

 I’ve marked the exact spot of this picture on the map below.